Hot flashes, body aches, mood swings, weight gain.

 These are the things we hear about menopause.
 It's no wonder so many women have dread, despair and stress around this time in their life.
 What we don't talk about, however, is all the opportunity women have at this time—to move better, get stronger and turn over a new leaf to complete mind-body connection.

-It's important that we talk about menopause openly every day, but especially so during October for World Menopause Month.
-Below, trainer Antonietta and P.volve's Doctor of Physical Therapy Dr. Amy dive into menopause and movement.
+It's important that we talk about menopause openly every day, so Antonietta Vicario, VP of Talent and Training and Dr. Amy Hoover, Chief Physical Therapist and member of the Clinical Advisory Board dive into menopause and movement.

 1. Understand what your body is going through.